monsteronfire/deadcss-demo/README.md

 ollama run codellama
 ```

-To download the python variant, you can run the following command
+As a side note, some models come with variants.
+For instance, if you want to download the python variant, you can run the following command
 ```
 ollama pull codellama:python
 ollama run codellama:python